Digital terrestrial television in Australia: Additional channels

 The Australian Broadcasting Corporation launched ABC Kids and Fly TV channel in August 2001.
 The two multichannels, available only through digital means, showed a range of programming targeted at children and teenage viewers.
 Similarly, the Special Broadcasting Service launched the SBS World News Channel in 2002, a digital-only service offering a number of foreign-language news programmes seen in its morning WorldWatch timeslot.

 Funding issues meant that in May 2003 the Australian Broadcasting Corporation closed ABC Kids and Fly TV.
 In the same year, Tasmanian Digital Television became the first digital-only commercial station to be launched in the country, under Section 38A of the Broadcasting Services Act.
 The new station was a joint venture between existing commercial networks Southern Cross Broadcasting and WIN Television.
 Tasmanian Digital Television, affiliated to Network Ten, was initially available only in Hobart, before expanding to Launceston and, by early 2009, the remainder of the state.
 The introduction of this fifth channel resulted in significantly higher digital television takeup in Tasmania than other parts of the country.

-ABC2, the Australian Broadcasting Corporation's second attempt at a digital-only channel launched on 7 March 2005.
-The service showed a range of repeated news, current affairs, children's and educational programs originally shown on ABC1 as well as a number of original programs launched later on, such as Australia Wide, Short and Curly and Late Night Legends.
+ABC Family, the Australian Broadcasting Corporation's second attempt at a digital-only channel launched on 7 March 2005 as ABC2.
+The service showed a range of repeated news, current affairs, children's and educational programs originally shown on ABC TV (then ABC1) as well as a number of original programs launched later on, such as Australia Wide, Short and Curly and Late Night Legends.

 In the other market areas where there are only 1 or 2 broadcasters, digital-only stations were created that transmit programming from the unrepresented broadcasters in that area.
 These digital-only stations are owned by joint-venture, or by the sole broadcaster, depending on the area.